 “It’s important for healthcare providers to be aware of the most up-to-date guidelines and best practices to provide the best care for patients with pancreatic cancer,” said Moravek, who also serves on the panel who reviews and updates NCCN guidelines.

 She added, “I’m honored to represent the patient perspective on both the ASCO and NCCN guidelines’ committees and help ensure that the information is disseminated to doctors and healthcare professionals throughout the country.
-Patients, caregivers and healthcare professionals can also speak with our Patient Central Associates to learn more about current recommendations and for information and resources about the disease.”
+Patients, caregivers and healthcare professionals can also speak with our PanCAN Patient Services Case Managers to learn more about current recommendations and for information and resources about the disease.”